Direct Fisher Score Estimation for Likelihood Maximization: Appendix / Supplemental Material

 An RTX 4090 GPU with 24GB of VRAM, 41GB of RAM was used in this experiment.

-\subsection{Additional Details on Generator inversion task}
+\subsection{Additional details on generator inversion task}

-For the Generator inversion task, we trained a standard GAN on a downscaled \(16 \times 16\) MNIST dataset.
-We used \( 500 \) iterations of the gradient optimization method with both the KDE-SP and FSM gradient estimation procedure, with \( 22500 \) simulations per parameter iteration used in the gradient estimation.
+For the generator inversion task in Figure~\ref{fig:fig-12}, we trained a standard GAN on a down-scaled \(16 \times 16\) MNIST dataset, giving a data dimension of \( 256 \) as no summary statistics were used.
+We used \( 500 \) iterations of the gradient optimization method with both the KDE-SP and the FSM gradient estimation procedure, with \( 22500 \) simulations per parameter iteration used in the gradient estimation.
+The dimension of the parameter space is \( 50 \).

 The \( (a,c) \) hyperparameters for the KDE-SP gradient method was selected from a grid of \( [10^{-4}, 10^{-3}, 5\times10^{-3}, 10^{-2}, 5 \times 10^{-2}] \times [10^{-4}, 10^{-3}, 5\times10^{-3}, 10^{-2}, 5 \times 10^{-2}]\).
 For the FSM method, we set \( \sigma =0.2 \) and a step size of \( 5 \times10^{-2} \), with parameter averaging over the last \( 300 \) iterations.
 The latent mean prior, \( \sigma_z\) was set at \( 0.1\).